Ascension Providence Neurosurgery Residency Curriculum

 Skull Base Surgery

-The curriculum described below is compliant with ABNS training requirements.
+The curriculum described below is compliant with ACGME and ABNS training requirements.

 The first year resident is expected to participate and be present at all neurosurgical conferences and academic related activities regardless of primary service.

 The second year resident will be expected to complete three months of neuropathology before December 31 of the PGY-2 year.
 The remaining nine

 months of the PGY-2 year will consist of neurological surgery, split between Ascension Providence Hospital in Southfield and Ascension Providence Hospital in Novi.
 Expectations include maintaining the day-to-day operations of the neurosurgical service at their institution (morning rounds (non-ICU), consultations, management of mid level providers and on-call throughout the day for the emergency department as needed).
 Decisions for patient management are discussed with the chief resident and monitored daily by the senior staff.
 The PGY-2 resident performs all bedside procedures, assists in major surgical procedures, and performs surgical procedures of intermediate complexity under direct faculty supervision.
 A significant amount of time is spent in the operating room in addition to maintaining floor duties.